 All DocuSign notifications will be sent to the customer when the envelope is completed which is confirmation that a payment was charged and posted.
-The customer can also configure its Stripe account to notify the customer and/or payer of the payment posting.
+The customer can also configure their Payment Gateway account to notify the customer and/or payer of the payment posting.

-Security transaction detail are private between Signer/Payer and Sender/Payee.
-An email will be sent to both parties with details.
+Security transaction details are private between Signer/Payer and Sender/Payee.
+An email will be sent to both parties with details about the transaction.